AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

 He found the perfect color balance in his themes and followed the Material Design guidelines perfectly for a slick coding experience.

-He is also my inspiration for the UI design and the many settings that he introduced, giving a lot of customization to the users.
+He is also my inspiration for the UI design, and the many settings that he introduced, providing a lot of customization options to the users.

 ##### Chris Magnussen ([@ChrisRM](https://github.com/chrisrm))

 <img class="avatar-img" src="https://avatars3.githubusercontent.com/u/309292?v=4&s=460" alt="ChrisRM">

 The original creator of the JetBrains plugin.
-Thanks to his ingeniosity we finally had an alternative to the bland native themes that are Darcula and IntelliJ.
+Thanks to his ingeniosity we finally had an alternative to the bland native themes that were available on the platform.

 He was curious enough to dig into the code in order to find the settings that let plugin developers control the theme colors and replace icons.
 I learnt a lot from him.

 ##### Philipp Kief ([@PKief](https://github.com/PKief))

 <img class="avatar-img" src="https://avatars2.githubusercontent.com/u/12248527?s=460" alt="PKief"/>

 The maintainer of the great [VSCode Material Icon Themes](https://github.com/PKief/vscode-material-icon-theme).
 It was his idea to not only customize the file icons, as the Atom File Icons devs already did, but to customize folders as well!
-Big up to him, as he is currently very active and accepts a lot of Pull Requests!
+He is currently very active and accepts a lot of Pull Requests!

 ##### Ihor Oleksandrov ([@ihodev](https://github.com/ihodev))

-The main creator of the [*a-file-icon*](https://github.com/ihodev/a-file-icon) plugin for Sublime, which replaces the original file icons to their logo counterparts, making them easier to differentiate and greatly improving the visibility in projects.
+The main creator of the [*a-file-icon*](https://github.com/ihodev/a-file-icon) plugin for Sublime Text, which replaced the original file icons with their logo counterparts, making them easier to differentiate and thus improving the visibility in projects.
 He created a lot of icons that the Material Theme Plugins are using, and provided an easy way to create new icons, thus allowing further customization of the Material Theme.

-He is now retired from the Open Source community but the Sublime Text Community took the reins of the project and are now actively managing it in his stead.
+He is now retired from the Open Source community, but the Sublime Text Community took the reins of the project and is now managing it in his stead.

 ##### Atom File Icons Devs ([@file-icons](https://github.com/file-icons?type=source))

 <img class="avatar-img" src="https://avatars1.githubusercontent.com/u/24852839?s=200&v=4" alt="file-icons"/>

-The actual creators behind the A-File-Icon plugin for Sublime.
+The creators behind the _A-File-Icon_ plugin for Atom.
 They created icons for a plethora of languages and frameworks, supporting even the most obscure languages.
-They are still very active and my inspiration for the constant icon additions.
+They're less active nowadays since Atom was sunsetted, but they were a stepping stone for the plugins.

 ----

-#### Other Editions
+#### Other editions

-The Material Theme is so famous that it exists for many other IDEs, editors, applications, css themes and so on.
+The Material Theme exists for many other IDEs, editors, applications, CSS themes and so on.

 - [Visual Studio Code](https://github.com/equinusocio/vsc-material-theme/) (by [@equinusocio](https://github.com/equinusocio))
 - [Sublime Text](https://github.com/equinusocio/material-theme/) (also by [@equinusocio](https://github.com/equinusocio))